Carpet-DeFi/carpet-defi-docs/docs/security.md

 # Security

 At Carpet, we take security seriously.
-That's why we use a 4/6 multisig for powerful actions, whose members are the core team.
-There is also a 48-hour timelock before administrative actions can be taken, so even if 4/6 of the multisig colluded to steal user funds, the community would get time to react.
+That's why we use a 4/6 multisig for administrative actions, whose members are the core team.
+Most of our team is also doxxed and are very reputable individuals!

 Our smart contracts will be audited by 0xGuard on launch and in the future potentially CertiK or another large auditing firm.